 Grad/Theo (G/T): Issued to all resident graduate and theological students.

 Special Permit (S/P): Issued to students or persons eligible for special parking privileges.
-These include the following: the teacher certificate program (not just coursework) at St. Elizabeth and summer school students who have not purchased an annual permit.
+These include the following: the teacher certificate program (not just coursework) at The College of St. Elizabeth and summer school students who have not purchased an annual permit.

 Guest Permits: Guests who have vehicles on campus are required to obtain a temporary parking permit.
-The permits can be obtained through the Department of Public Safety or at the gatehouse.
+The permits can be obtained through the Department of Public Safety or at the gatehouse on Lancaster Road.
 The University host is responsible for any traffic citation issued to the guest’s vehicle.
-Guest permits will be limited to 24 hours, except for weekends, and cost $3 per night.
+Guest permits will be limited to 24 hours, except for weekends, and cost $3 per day/night.
 A University host may not obtain a guest permit prior to the arrival of their guest, as the guest’s car must be present.
 To obtain a guest permit, the guest must present his/her vehicle, driver’s license, and registration/insurance cards and the university host must be present.